7z Format

 BZip2 Standard BWT algorithm

-LZMA is the default and general compression method of 7z format.
-The main features of LZMA are:
+LZMA is default and general compression method of 7z format.
+The main features of LZMA method:

 • High compression ratio